What is growth hacking:

 This phase is important a lot because traditionally, people built products then marketed them.
 Gaining users isn’t as difficult as keeping them engaged on your platform for a very long time.
 Growth hacking, therefore, begins to make sense right there.
 If you have built a product that people love and focused on how they discover and adopt it, you can build features on your product that makes the users stay hence enabling you to retain your current users while acquiring new ones.
 To know if your product is a market fit it’s advised in the early stages to have a non-biased person to evaluate its market fit and validate the basic assumptions as well as your product’s goals.
 Before getting your growth hacker, test the product with the market or a few hundred users, tweak, re-tweak, rinse and repeat until you feel that the market is ready for what you have built.
 Then get yourself a growth hack.

 Find your growth hack

 As you will have noticed, the strategies are totally different for each of those companies.
 There is barely anything to carry to your product’s growth hacking strategy except for the knowledge of how the growth hack worked for these companies.
-In order to find your best hack, try a lot of hacks within a short period of time and see which one works best then settle for it in the long-term as you continue to evaluate and study the rest.
+In order to find your best hack, try a lot of hacks within a short period of time.
+See which one works best then settle for it in the long term as you continue to evaluate and study the rest.